mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 mongocryptd
 -----------
-`mongocryptd` is a singleton local process needed for auto-encryption when no `cse.csfle` library is used.
+`mongocryptd` is a singleton local process needed for auto-encryption when no `csfle` library is used.
 It speaks the MongoDB wire protocol and the driver uses `mongocryptd` by connecting with a MongoClient.
 By default, if `csfle` is unavailable, the driver should attempt to automatically spawn `mongocryptd`.
 If the MongoClient is configured with :option:`extraOptions.mongocryptdBypassSpawn` set to |true|, OR :option:`bypassAutoEncryption` is set to |true| then the driver will not attempt to spawn `mongocryptd`.
 The `mongocryptd` process is responsible for self terminating after idling for a time period.
+If :option:`extraOptions.csfleRequired` is set to |true|, the driver will not connect to `mongocryptd` and instead rely on `csfle` being available.

 .. seealso:: Refer to `cse.managing-mongocryptd` for more information.